- 01. English Lessons: What is 'The Queen's English'?

 Historically, the more elevated in society a person was, the more education s/he received and the better his/her diction was.

-The King (or Queen, if there was no king) routinely addressed his/her subjects in public speeches.
-The general sentiment was that the sovereign was a revered being.
+The King (or Queen, if there was no king) routinely addressed his/her subjects in public speeches, putting their ability to speechify on display for all to see.
+The general sentiment was that the sovereign was an educated, talented, knowledgeable and revered being.

 “Why, just listen to him speak!
 So refined, so smart...” they must have said.

-The Queen’s English (or the King’s English, if there is a male ruler in place) is the epitome of education, polish and poise.
+The Queen's English (or the King's English, if there is a male ruler in place) represents the epitome of education, polish and poise.